confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 - This UDF uses an external parameter, `ksql.functions.formula.base.value`.
 When a UDF implements the `Configurable` interface, it will be invoked once as the server starts up. `configure()` supplies a map of the parameters that ksqlDB server was started with.
 You will see how this value is populated later in the guide.

 !!! warning
-    External parameters do not yet work for tabular or aggregation functions.
+    External parameters aren't supported for tabular or aggregation functions.
     Support for these function types will be added soon.

 Either continue following this guide by implementing more functions or skip ahead to [compiling the classes](#add-the-uberjar-to-the-classpath) so you can use the functions in ksqlDB.